-We assess the present state of insurance telematics in Europe and the challenges ahead.
+We assess the present state of insurance telematics in the US and in Europe and the challenges ahead.
 We also identify and propose solutions to overcome them.
 Last not but not least, we analyse the continuing evolution of the industry value chain and attempt to detect the winners and losers.